 - 10.1.
 It is important that all staff receive training to enable them to recognise the possible signs of abuse, neglect and exploitation and to know what to do if they have a concern. - 10.2.
 New staff and Governors will receive a briefing during their induction, which includes the school's child protection policy, reporting and recording arrangements and contact details for the DSL.
-All staff, including the DSL, Headteacher (unless the Headteacher is the DSL) and Governors will receive training that is regularly updated.
+All staff, including the DSL and Governors will receive training that is regularly updated.
 All staff will also receive safeguarding and child protection updates via email, e-bulletins, website access and staff meetings throughout the year.